robjg/oddjob/docs/reference/README.md

 - [arooa:annotation](org/oddjob/arooa/deploy/AnnotationDefinitionBean.md) - Create a synthetic annotation for a method.
 - [arooa:bean-def](org/oddjob/arooa/deploy/BeanDefinitionBean.md) - Provide an element to class name mapping for a java bean.
 - [arooa:configuration](org/oddjob/arooa/types/XMLConfigurationType.md) - Provide Configuration in XML format.
-- [arooa:conversion](org/oddjob/arooa/deploy/ConversionDescriptorBean.md) - Provide a Bean for use in an [arooa:descriptor](.//org/oddjob/arooa/deploy/ArooaDescriptorBean.md)that provides conversions.
+- [arooa:conversion](org/oddjob/arooa/deploy/ConversionDescriptorBean.md) - Provide a Bean for use in an [arooa:descriptor](.//org/oddjob/arooa/deploy/ArooaDescriptorBean.md) that provides conversions.
 - [arooa:descriptor](org/oddjob/arooa/deploy/ArooaDescriptorBean.md) - A definition of an Arooa descriptor.
 - [arooa:descriptors](org/oddjob/arooa/deploy/ListDescriptorBean.md) - An Arooa Descriptor Factory that is a container for a collection of other descriptors.
 - [arooa:magic-beans](org/oddjob/arooa/beanutils/MagicBeanDescriptorFactory.md) - Define Magic Beans.